-- 1. The beginning and ending meter registration for the reading period shall be shown on the bill.
+- The beginning and ending meter registration for the reading period shall be shown on the bill.
 When estimations are used, that estimated billing shall disclose it is based on an estimated meter reading and the entire word "estimated" shall be shown on the bill. - 2.
 The cooperative shall read meters in a range of no less than 28 days and no more than 32 days for monthly billing. - 3.
 The final date by which a payment can be received before a delinquent charge is imposed shall be shown on the billing statement. - 4.
 The actual or estimated electric use during the billing period shall be shown on the billing statement. - 5.
 The amount due for prompt payment and the amount due after delinquency of payment shall be shown on the billing statement. - 6.
 The energy cost adjustment in cents per kilowatt-hour (kWh) and the total amount due shall be shown on the billing statement. - 7.
 The amount of additional charges due for past due accounts, security deposits, collection, connection or disconnection charges, payment arrangements, and other utility charges shall be shown on the billing statement. - 8.
 The total amount due for the current billing period shall be shown on the billing statement. - 9.
 The amount due for franchise fees, sales taxes, or other tax(es) and surcharges shall be shown on the billing statement, stated separately.

 - 10. The address and telephone number of the cooperative and the identification of the office where a member may report a disputed bill, make an inquiry concerning a bill, delinquency or termination of service, or other general inquiry, shall be shown on the billing statement. - 11.
 General information explaining overall changes in rates shall be made available to member through bill inserts or direct mail when rates are added or modified. - 12.
 Adjustments to previous billings based on estimated use shall be shown on the billing statement.
 If an adjustment is made after actual use has been determined by a meter reading by the cooperative pursuant to metering rules established in Index R11, the adjustment shall be calculated for the period between the prior and the most recent meter reading by the cooperative.
 If the adjustment shows a net balance due to the cooperative, the member shall be given the opportunity, if requested, to pay the additional charges in equal installments over a period of time equal to the adjusted billing period.
 If a net balance is due to the member, the member shall be given either a credit on subsequent bills pursuant to Index R11, or a refund, provided the overpayment exceeds \$10 and a refund is requested. - 13.
 The cooperative may include on the bill for utility services other charges for special services.
 Special services are those not authorized by tariffs, such as the sale of merchandise or services performed in connection therewith.
 Charges for special services shall be designated clearly and separately from charges for utility services. - 14.
 If the member is participating in the Budget Payment Plan, each bill shall also clearly disclose the balance of the amounts paid to date as compared to the cumulative actual use, in dollars to date, including any credit or debit. - 15.
-If the member is paying down an arrearage under the Cold Weather Rule or other payment arrangements, those monthly amounts shall be printed on the bill and clearly labeled. - 16.
-To be eligible for Victory Electric's Community Solar program, members must be in good standing with the cooperative and have twelve concurrent months of service with no more than two late payments within the most recent 12-month period.
-Prepayment account billing types are prohibited from participating as of November 1, 2023.

-B. PARTIAL PAYMENT OF A BILL
+If the member is paying down an arrearage under the Cold Weather Rule or other payment arrangements, those monthly amounts shall be printed on the bill and clearly labeled. - B. PARTIAL PAYMENT OF A BILL